dashpradeep99/docker-complete-tutorial/6-networking.md

 You can see that `eth0` was assigned an IP from RED's `10.10.10.0/24` subnet.
 You will also notice `eth1` with a `172.18.0.0/16` address.
 When you create your first overlay network on any host, Docker also creates another network on each host called `docker_gwbridge`.
 This network is used to provide external access for containers.
 Every container that is part of an overlay network also gets an `eth` interface in the `docker_gwbridge` to allow it to access the external world.
 The `docker_gwbridge` is similar to the default `bridge` network, but unlike the `bridge` it restricts Inter-Container Communciation(ICC).
 Docker will create only one
 `docker_gwbridge` bridge network per host regardless of the number of overlay networks present.

-Let's take a look at another cool feature of the overlay networks, which is service discovery.
+Let's take a look at another cool feature of the overlay networks, which is container discovery.

 ```
 node-1:~# docker exec container1 cat /etc/hosts